 Dream Girl by CaptainCaption – Download – Flowchart

 Between the releases of Student Transfer 1.0 and 4.3, barely any work has been done on the path where John summons the demon Circe.
 But that has not stopped Scenario writers… or rather the writer behind the Mistaken and Connie paths of Student Transfer, from approaching the subject matter in their own way.
-As the title implies the Scenario follows John as they predictably mess up their wish to real boot their idealized unspoiled waifu, but they are naturally turned into their dream girl instead, because demons are big fans of bamboozling people.
+As the title implies the Scenario follows John as they predictably mess up their wish to real boot their idealized unspoiled waifu, but they are naturally turned into their dream girl instead… because demons are big fans of bamboozling people.

-What’s currently available is very light, only detailing the first evening and morning of John’s new life as a college student and bartender, wherein they are tasked with piecing things together while dealing with the consequences of his poorly worded wish and hyper specific fetishes.
-Considering this is coming from a long-standing member of the dev team, the quality on display here is on par with the main game, aside from the lack of music, offering a visually compelling and well written affair with a number of nifty insights, careful details, and chuckle-worthy lines.
+What’s currently available is very light, only detailing the first evening and morning of John’s new life as a college student and bartender, wherein they are tasked with piecing things together while dealing with the consequences of his poorly worded wish and hyper-specific fetishes.
+Considering this is coming from a long-standing member of the dev team, the quality on display here is on par with the main game, aside from the lack of music, offering a visually compelling and well-written affair with a number of nifty insights, careful details, and chuckle-worthy lines.
 Overall good stuff, and I’d like to see more.

 Helping Zoey by Jasmine359 – Flowchart

 Serving as something of a reinterpretation of the undeveloped Zoey Swap route in the base game, Helping Zoey finds John placed in an unfavorable predicament in trying to aid the Kiyoshi-obsessed Zoey in pursuing her inexplicable love.
-Being transformed into her and forced to spend the ensuing day in her shoes, where they predictably run into a winding path of scrambles that either have them coast through this uncomfortable situation, fight back against Zoey, or get into a situation where his very concept of identity is at risk.
-Either due to the unexpected malice of Zoey herself, who takes to the power of the alien remote quite easily, or by a third party.
+Being transformed into her and forced to spend the ensuing day in her shoes, where they predictably run into a winding path of scrambles that either has them coast through this uncomfortable situation, fight back against Zoey, or get into a situation where his very concept of identity is at risk.
+Either due to the unexpected malice of Zoey herself, who takes to the power of the alien remote quite easily or by a third party.

 What’s here is ultimately good stuff that aligns itself well with the base game while boasting a similar level of quality, barring the delicate hand of an editor, but there are some elements that don’t fare quite as well.
 Such as John’s overplayed displeasure with the act of being a girl, his strong fixation on his penis, Katrina’s fondling of John while he is in Zoey’s body which was just… a bit strange, and a section where John prances about in Zoey’s naked body for an extended period of time and then masturbates.
 Zoey is presented as a teenager, appears to have sexually matured, and the dev team has a rule where they will not accept Scenarios depicting children in a sexual manner, yet included this in version 4.3.
 I don’t have a problem with this stuff, but I’m sure it’s a major turn-off for some people… in both ways.